 For the details on what medical care is covered by our plan and how much you pay when you get this care, use the benefits chart in the next chapter, Chapter 4 (Medical Benefits Chart, what is covered and what you pay).

-Section 1.1 What are "network providers" and "covered services"?
+Section 1.1 What are network providers and covered services?
+That are nothern providere